 The number of residential and commercial customers grew at compound annual rates of 4.2% and 4.5%, respectively, during the 1994-1999 period.
 As described previously, this growth was a result of economic decentralization and population migration towards Elektro’s concession area and away from metropolitan São Paulo.
 Elektro’s residential customer segment is not only the fastest-growing, but also represents the most profitable segment as shown in the table below.

-Contribution to Gross Margin by Segment in 1999
+Contribution to Electric Gross Margin by Segment in 1999